Can you feel it?

 So, I’m going to aim to write one post every other week instead.

 I can always change my mind later. 😉

 As I was typing “crème brûlée” for my cooking class Instagram post, I remembered a keyboard shortcut I learned after years of tedious Googling, copying, and pasting international characters:

 For immediate access to foreign accents, simply hold down the letter key in your text editor, and a small menu will appear.
 From there, just type the corresponding numeral key to insert the accented letter you need.

-In honor of my newest blog post, “My 9 Favorite Podcasts for Creative Entrepreneurs in 2021,” I’m sharing my favorite podcast app.
+In honor of my newest blog post, “My 9 Favorite Podcasts for Creative Entrepreneurs” I’m sharing my favorite podcast app.

 Why, you ask, do I pay $0.99 per month* on Pocket Casts instead of using Apple Podcasts or Spotify, both of which I already have?

 Well, it’s prettier. 😂 Which sounds like an absolutely ridiculous reason, and it is … unless you are an aesthetics-loving Enneagram Four like me.

 Pocket Casts does have a bunch of extra features that I love, too, such as: